VictoriaMetrics/VictoriaMetrics/docs/Troubleshooting.md

 1. Try searching for the issue at [VictoriaMetrics Github](https://github.com/VictoriaMetrics/VictoriaMetrics/issues).
    The signal/noise quality of search results here is much lower than in Google, but sometimes it may help finding the relevant information about the issue when Google fails to find the needed information.
-   If you located the relevant Github issue, but it misses some information on how to diagnose or troubleshoot the issue, then please provide this information in comments to the issue.
-This increases chances that the issue will be resolved soon.
+   If you located the relevant Github issue, but it misses some information on how to diagnose or troubleshoot it, then please provide this information in comments to the issue.
+This increases chances that it will be resolved soon.

 1. Try searching for information about the issue in [VictoriaMetrics source code](https://github.com/search?q=repo%3AVictoriaMetrics%2FVictoriaMetrics&type=code).
    Github code search may be not very good in some cases, so it is recommended [checking out VictoriaMetrics source code](https://github.com/VictoriaMetrics/VictoriaMetrics/)